janpieterk/gemeentekaart-rest/README.md

 ### `target`
 **string**

-optional target for the link given in the `link` parameter (see above).
+Optional target for the link given in the `link` parameter (see above).
 Value of the "target" attribute of the href element.

 ---
 ### `tooltips`